xzyfer/us-travel-checklist/README.md

 do that you don't read about in the travel guides.

 ### Contributing
-Please open a pull request with your suggestion.
+Please open a pull request or issue with your suggestion.
 I'll review it, and if it tickles my fancy, I'll add it below.
 I'll add updates in the form of mini-blogs, vlog, or photos.

+If a local's pizza or taco suggestion gets shortlisted, lunch is on me!

 ### About me
 I'm a 25 year old Australian web developer working for a successful